aposidelov/meteor-autoform-bootstrap-modal/README.md

 * ``closeButtonClasses`` - The cancel button classes. 'btn' by default.
 * ``beforeRemove`` - should be a helper that return a function that  accepts three arguments, ``collection``, ``id`` and ``quickRemoveButton`` object, and is called before the document is removed.
 You can perform asynchronous tasks in this function, such as displaying a confirmation dialog.
 If the document should be removed, call ``quickRemoveButton.remove()``.
 * ``afterRemove`` - should be a helper that return a function that accepts a single argument, result, and is called only when the remove operation succeeds.
-* ``errorRemove`` - should be a helper that return a function that  that accepts a single argument, error, and is called only when the remove operation fails.
+* ``errorRemove`` - should be a helper that return a function that accepts a single argument, error, and is called only when the remove operation fails.
 If you don't provide this callback, there is a default onError function that displays an alert and logs the error to the browser console.

-How to use remove callbacks see example above in [Remove Example with callbacks](#remove-with-callbacks-example) section.
+How to use remove callbacks see example above in [Remove with callbacks](#remove-with-callbacks-example) section.